Mozywozy/Mozywozy/README.md

 With a deep passion for exploring the world of programming, especially in backend development, I am a fresh graduate eager to tackle real-world challenges and continuously improve my skills.

-- 🔭  Currently interning at a company in Jakarta.
+- 🔭  Currently freelance at a company in Jakarta.
 - 🌱  Always learning and diving deeper into programming to refine my expertise.
 - 🚀  Aspiring to build robust and scalable backend systems that make an impact.